AmrEssamWew/CV-Projects/README.md

 # CV-Projects
-This contains so of my personal projects rar files spareted in front and back end files
+This contains some of my personal projects rar files spareted in front and back end files